 - Insomnia is one of the harder symptoms as the inability to sleep means an inability to correctly rest, which is imperative in recovery.

-- Feverish symptoms such as shivers, shakes and a high temperature is also common as the body gets used to the alcohol leaving the system.
+- Feverish symptoms such as shivers, shakes, and high temperatures are all common as alcohol leaves the system.

 - Nausea is another common side effect as the body gets rid of all the alcohol that has built up over time.